MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/azure-services-wizard.md

 ### Renew secret key Azure AD apps
-Prior to 1806 version, to renew the secret key of an Azure app, you need to recreate the app.
+Prior to version 1806, to renew the secret key of an Azure app, you need to recreate the app.

-On 1806 and later:
+On version 1806 and later:

-- Created app:  Under **Cloud Services node** go to **Azure Active Directory Tenants**, on details pane, select the Tenant on which the application was created, and select **Renew Secret Key**.
+- Created app: Under **Cloud Services node** go to **Azure Active Directory Tenants**.
+On the Details pane, select the tenant on which the application was created, and select **Renew Secret Key**.

-Select **Sign in** to authenticate to Azure as an administrative user.
+    - Select **Sign in** to authenticate to Azure as an administrative user.

-Select **OK** to create the native app in Azure AD and close the Create Client Application dialog.
+    - Select **OK** to create the native app in Azure AD and close the Create Client Application dialog.
 This action returns to the [Client App dialog](#client-app-dialog).

-- Imported app:  Renew and note the new secret key and expiry date from Azure portal.
-Add this informantion on the **Renew Secret Key** wizard.
+- Imported app: Use the Azure portal to renew and note the new secret key and expiry date.
+Add this information on the **Renew Secret Key** wizard.

->[!Note]
+> [!Note]
-> Save secret key before closing azure application properties **key** page.
-This info will be removed when page is closed.
+> Save the secret key before closing the Azure application properties **Key** page.
+This information is removed when you close the page.

 ## Configuration or Discovery